What is a Contract Management Suite? How It Works and Why Your Business Needs One

 - The Manual Pain: Chasing down signatures is a bottleneck.
 Contracts are printed, scanned, or passed around via email, leading to delays and sometimes even lost or unsigned documents.

-- The Automated Gain: The suite integrates with e-signature tools, enabling secure digital execution.
+- The Automated Gain: The contract management suite integrates with e-signature tools, enabling secure digital execution.
 Signatures are tracked in real time, with full audit trails, and contracts are instantly stored in the repository once signed.

 Stage 6: Obligation Management